leo-arch/clifm/src/README.md

-# CODING SUGGESTIONS FOR CLIFM
+# Coding suggestions for CliFM

-## 1) CODING STYLE
+## 1) Coding style

 ### C source

-Generally, try to stick as closely as possible to the Linux kernel coding style.
+Generally, try to stick as closely as possible to the `Linux kernel coding style`.
 See https://www.kernel.org/doc/html/v4.10/process/coding-style.html

 Indentation: TABS
 Comments: C style only (/**/).
 Ex: